“These are totally unprecedented times.”

-Businesses of all sizes are scrambling to adjust to the new lockdown in South Africa.
-No one is sure what the future holds.
-As a result, budgets are much tighter.
+Businesses of all sizes have scrambled to adjust to the lockdown in South Africa.
+It’s been a few months, and still, no one is sure what the future holds.
+Budgets are still much tighter than before Covid-19 hit.

 Where do you find the balance between short-term vs long-term benefits?
 It’s true that staying quiet seems like the safer option.
 But this could not be farther from the truth.
 Investing in your brand should now be a top priority.